-Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves.
-Prevent, by any means available, spillage from entering drains or water courses.
-Use water delivered as a fine spray to control fire and cool adjacent area.
-Fire/Explosion Hazard Brännbar.
-Kommer att brinna om den antänds.
-Combustion products include: carbon monoxide (CO) carbon dioxide (CO2) silicon dioxide (SiO2) other pyrolysis products typical of burning organic material.
+Alert Fire Brigade and tell them location and nature of hazard.
+Fire Fighting Wear full body protective clothing with breathing apparatus. rile righting Prevent, by any means available, spillage from entering drains or water course.
+Use water delivered as a fine spray to control fire and cool adjacent area. ► Combustible.
+Slight fire hazard when exposed to heat or flame.
+Heating may cause expansion or decomposition leading to violent rupture of containers.
+On combustion, may emit toxic fumes of carbon monoxide (CO).
+Fire/Explosion Hazard Combustion products include: carbon dioxide (CO2) other pyrolysis products typical of burning organic material.
 May emit poisonous fumes.
+May emit corrosive fumes.